Naloxone Training: The Basics

 This is a self-guided, interactive course on how to recognize and respond to a drug poisoning, including how to use naloxone.
 This course takes approximately one hour to complete.

-Created to support any person interested in learning how to prevent, recognize and respond to opioid overdoses.
+Created to support any person interested in learning how to prevent, recognize and respond to opioid opioid poisoning.
 It includes the key knowledge and competencies required to administer naloxone.

 Responding to a Drug Poisoning Guide (Brochure)